bootlin/training-materials/slides/kernel-frameworks/kernel-frameworks.typ

 #import "/typst/local/common.typ": *

 #show: bootlin-theme

 = Kernel frameworks for device drivers

 === Kernel and Device Drivers

+#table(
+  columns: (70%, 35%),
+  stroke: none,
-#table(columns: (70%, 35%), stroke: none, gutter: 15pt, [
+  gutter: 15pt,
+  [

     In Linux, a driver is always interfacing with:

     - a *framework* that allows the driver to expose the hardware features to user space applications.

     - a *bus infrastructure*, part of the device model, to detect/communicate with the hardware.

     This section focuses on the _kernel frameworks_, while the _bus infrastructure_ was covered earlier in this training.

-],[
+  ],
+  [

     #align(center, [#image("driver-architecture.pdf", height: 95%)])

-])
+  ],
+)

 == User space vision of devices
 <user-space-vision-of-devices>

 === Types of devices

 Under Linux, there are essentially four types of devices: